Interview

 me.
 I think for an artist, living within nature is the original well of

 inspiration.
-Our job is probably the closest to the way nature works than
+Our job is probably the closest to the way nature works

 most other endeavors.
-I can't express how important it is for me to wake
+I can't express how important it is for me to

 up in the country, with fresh air, space and time to really develop.
 I

-don't feel any contradiction in being concerned with a music of the future
+don't feel any contradiction in being concerned with a music of the

 and living a very rustic life.
 I chop wood, take long walks through the